ZAR

 Prepare for an unforgettable journey through Botswana’s breathtaking landscapes, where every moment is a thrilling encounter with nature’s wonders.
 Here’s your ultimate packing guide to ensure you experience the epitome of luxury and excitement on your safari:

-What to Wear in Botswana
+What to Wear on a Botswana Safari

 • Neutral-Coloured Clothing: Choose sophisticated, lightweight fabrics in shades of khaki, beige, and olive.
 These hues blend seamlessly with the environment and exude timeless safari chic.
 Avoid bright colours to maintain the serenity of the wilderness.
 Expert guides stand by the motto, “Nothing bright/nothing white.”
 While you might get away with bright colours seated in a vehicle during a game drive, This rule of thumb applies most when doing a walking safari.